 It is the last chance for bluefin.
-These majestic creatures which can accelerate faster than a Porsche, and swim at speeds of up to 60 mph - are in serious trouble.
+These "Shepherds of the Seas" which can accelerate faster than a Porsche, and swim at speeds of up to 60 mph - are in serious trouble.

 In 1999, we showed how in the Mediterranean bluefin tuna stocks had collapsed by by 80 percent.
 Ten years later, scientists found that the population of Atlantic bluefin tuna is below 15 percent of what it was before commercial fishing began.

 This sorry state of affairs is a combination of ever-growing demand for bluefin on international markets and atrocious management of the species.
-The International Commission for the Conservation of Atlantic Tunas (ICCAT), the management body responsible for Atlantic bluefin, has repeatedly ignored the advice of its own scientists and failed to tackle overfishing and pirate fishing of the species.
-ICCAT is widely recognized as an incompetent authority, and has been deemed an 'international disgrace' by an independent review.
+The International Commission for the Conservation of Atlantic Tunas (ICCAT), has repeatedly ignored the advice of its own scientists and failed to tackle overfishing and pirate fishing of the species.

 CITES - likely to be a bloody affair

 As the CITES meeting draws closer, the stage is being set for a serious showdown.
 A ban would need to see two-thirds of the approximately 175 governments that are party to CITES, vote in favour.